 You know those mornings where you wake up late and you literally have 10 minutes to get yourself ready and out the door?
-We all have those mornings.
-So, what if there was a way to get in a quick breakfast on the go?
+We all have those mornings, and that’s when a quick breakfast on the go is most needed.

 A lot of you ask if having a protein shake for breakfast is a good thing.
 Although you can get a wide range of vitamins and minerals from food, a protein shake can be a very handy way of ensuring you still get these without having to skip breakfast or reach for that pastry.